Data-driven Adaptation for Robust Bipedal Locomotion with Step-to-Step Dynamics: Results

-\textbf{Unknown Loads:} Next, we show that the adaptive S2S control is capable to handle unknown weights on the robot.
-A box weighing 10kg is added to the pelvis of the robot.
-This load changes the COM kinematics and also the whole dynamics of the robot.
-We assume none of the control synthesis is aware of the load or tries to estimate the load.
+Next, we assess the adaptive S2S controller with additional weights on the robot.
+A box weighing 10kg, about $30 \%$ of the robot's own weight, is added to the pelvis of the robot.
+This load changes the COM kinematics and the whole-body dynamics of the robot.
+However, we assume none of the control synthesis procedures is aware of the load or tries to estimate the load.
 Instead, we expect the adaptive S2S dynamics to capture the influence of the load on the step level.
-For consistency, all remaining results have the same gait parameters: $z_\text{com}^d = 0.75$m and $T=0.3$s.
+As mentioned earlier, all remaining results have the same gait parameters: $z_\text{com}^d = 0.75$m and $T=0.3$s.
 As shown in Fig. \ref{fig::load}, the added mass has a negative influence on the vertical COM tracking.
-Nevertheless, our adaptive control still stabilized the system to the desired walking speed as shown in Fig. \ref{fig::load}; the nominal H-LIP based stepping fails to stabilize the walking at high speeds since the model inaccuracy exceeds its kinematic range of capability for realizing the bounded tracking error.
+Nevertheless, our adaptive control still stabilized the system to the desired walking speed.
+We also included foot placement in Fig. \ref{fig::load}, which is an equivalent but less oscillatory metric for velocity tracking, as the average walking speed is simply total foot placement over 1 second.
+The nominal H-LIP based stepping fails to stabilize high-speed walking since the model inaccuracy exceeds its range of capability for realizing the bounded tracking error.